-Risk No 5 Economic Devel opment A2 Vulnerability Trigger Consequence Risk Owner Economic development and employment is very important, particularly in the current economic climate.
-The Council needs to be able to provide opportunities for economic development and employment (especially youth employment) in the District.
-Council performs relatively poorly compared to other authorities.
-Unable to sec Local area an Insufficient in Impact on ecc Loss of reven Derek Macnab Existing Controls/actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Work has commenced on an updated Economic Development Strategy.
-Cabinet approved four new posts.
-Economic Development and Employment Policies drafted for inclusion in the Local Plan.
+Risk No 5 Economic Devel opment A2 Vulnerability - Trigger Consequence Risk Owner Economic development and employment is very important, particularly in the current economic climate.
+The Council needs to be able to provide opportunities for economic development and employment (especially youth employment) in the District. erforms relatively poorly d to other authorities.
+Unable to secure sufficient opportunities Local area and people lose out Insufficient inward investment Impact on economic vitality of area Loss of revenue Derek Macnab Existing Controls/actions to address risk Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Members have agreed the key objectives to be delivered by the Economic Development Strategy.
+Work on final strategy has paused pending outcome of further evidence work e.g. Employment/Visitor Economy being undertaken as part of the Local Plan.
+Economic Development Team fully staffed.
 Too early to determ effectiveness. nine Amend and update following consultation on Local Plan.
 Derek Macnab Growth in NDR tax base and employment opportunities.
 Council to be viewed as punching above its weight.
 Monthly None

 Vulnerability Trigger Consequence Risk Owner The Authority handles a large amount of personal and business data.
 Either through hacking or carelessness, security of the data could be compromised. by the Council ends up in iate hands.
-Breach of corporate governance Increased costs and legal implications Reputation damaged Colleen O'Boyle Existing Controls/actions to address risk Effectivenes controls/acti Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Updated Data Protection policy agreed by Corporate Governance Group and rolling out through meta-compliance.
+Breach of corporate governance Increased costs and legal implications Reputation damaged Simon Hill Existing Controls/actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Updated Data Protection policy agreed by Corporate Governance Group and rolling but through meta-compliance.
 Data Protection formed part of Member induction from May 2014, with requirement to confirm acceptance of the Council's DP policy.
 Consolidation of Data Protection and Freedom of Information work in one area.
-Security Officer is continually monitoring situation and potential risks.
+Security Officer is continually monitoring situation and cotential risks.
 Most systems have in built controls to prevent unauthorised access.
 Controls in systems have been strengthened in response to specific occurrences.
-Generally effective with no significant lafar in 2016/17.
+New system for handling F.O.I. requests now implemented.
+Generally effective with no significant I far in 2017/18.
 Update F.O.I. publication scheme and guide to information.
-New system for handling F.O.I. requests purchased and being implemented.
-Review after six months for extension to Data Protection.
 Data sharing and fair processing notices to be reviewed and standardised.
 Maintain GCSx compliance and system controls.
-A working group is reviewing data held by Directorates to eliminate duplication and any inadvertent Data Protection issues.
-Colleen O'Boyle Continued security of personal data held by the Council in accordance with the Data Protections Act 1998.
+A working group is meeting monthly looking at changes necessary for implementing GDPR.
+Simon Hill Continued security of personal data held by the Council in accordance with the Data Protections Act 1998.
 No criticism from the ICO over how requests are handled.
 No data loss or system downtime due to unauthorised access of EFDC systems or data.
-Quarterly None
+Quarterly None 25 May 2018 deadline for GDPR.